IgorEvansAuthor/www/miklos.md

   For those drawn to sophisticated storytelling, this tragicomedy offers rich rewards: a character study of immortal irrelevance with genuine emotional stakes, a fully realized mythic world, and dark humor in the shadow of looming apocalypse.

-  Think Gene Wolfe’s unreliable narrators meet Roger Zelazny’s world-weary immortals, sharpened by Raymond Chandler’s hard-boiled detectives and rooted in Homer’s doomed epic heroes.
+  Think Gene Wolfe’s unreliable narrators meet Roger Zelazny’s world-weary immortals, only sharpened by Raymond Chandler’s hard-boiled detectives and rooted in Homer’s doomed epic heroes.

   ***